-Outputs that will assist in achieving the desired outcomes and measures to assess performance against the outputs are set out in Sections 3 (Investment) and 4 (Schemes).
+A key initiative in the forecast three year period is the completion of construction and implementation of a new business system which will be used to administer the Schemes.
+This and other outputs that will assist in achieving the desired outcomes and measures to assess performance against the outputs are set out in Sections 3 (Investment) and 4 (Schemes).

-The Authority takes a long term view when developing its investment strategy because the Fund is expected to pay entitlements for the next 60 years or so.
+The Authority takes a long term view when developing its investment strategy because the Fund is expected to pay entitlements for the next 50 years.
 It has adopted an Investment Objective and strategy that involves taking additional investment risk to improve the Crown's position compared to investing solely in New Zealand Government Stock (see page 7).

 The Authority reviews its investment strategy regularly.
-Although the additional risk was not rewarded over the last ten years and the Fund is tracking below its long term performance measure, the Authority believes the current strategy and risk profile are appropriate to achieve the measure over the Fund's long term horizon.
+Although the additional risk was not rewarded over the last ten years, the returns have been in line with market returns and the Authority believes the current strategy and risk profile are appropriate to achieve the Investment Performance Measure over the Fund's long term horizon.

 In particular, we believe that the expected return from global equities will be higher than the expected return from New Zealand Government Stock over the long term.
 This belief is supported by a range of external and peer opinion.

 The Authority's investment strategy is also benchmarked against a Reference Portfolio, which is a simple, passive, low cost way to achieve the Investment Objective.
-This helps define the strategy's risk and is used to assess the actual performance of the Fund and the value added or subtracted by active decisions of the Fund's managers.
-Active investment management has been employed broadly by the Fund only since fiscal 2008 and has generally added value.
-The Fund has slightly underperformed its Reference Portfolio in that period but has also had less downside risk.
+This helps define the strategy's risk and is used to assess the actual performance of the Fund and the contribution of active decisions of the Fund's managers.
+Active investment management has been employed broadly by the Fund since 2008 and has added value net of incremental fees.
+The Fund has slightly underperformed its Reference Portfolio in that period, however, owing to increased foreign currency exposure but has also had less downside risk.
 The Authority believes diversifying away from equity risk into alternative return sources and engaging skilled active managers, where they can add value, is worthwhile after allowing for additional fees and costs.